-You enter the cottage into the open plan living room with the kitchen, dining and sitting areas with the open fire adding to the atmosphere and ideal for the cooler evenings after a walk on the moors.
+You enter the cottage into the open plan living room and kitchen, dining and sitting areas.

-There are 3 bedrooms here, a single, twin and feature double all with sloping ceilings carrying the character throughout.
+There are 3 bedrooms, a single, twin and feature double, all with sloping ceilings carrying the character throughout.

-Set in An Area Of Natural Beauty many walks are available right from the door and cyclists too are spoilt for choice with excellent trails both at nearby Cardinham woods and the famous Camel trail.
+Set in An Area Of Outstanding Natural Beauty many walks are available right from the door and cyclists too are spoilt for choice with excellent trails at nearby Cardinham woods, Lanhydrock and the Camel trail.